2025 Carlos Alcaraz tennis season: Laver Cup

 Alcaraz returned to America a week later to compete for Team Europe in the Laver Cup for the second time.
 On Day One, he paired with Jakub Mensik to win a doubles match against Team World's Taylor Fritz and Alex Michelsen.
 On Day Two, he was defeated by Taylor Fritz in his first singles match as reinstated world No. 1.
 On Day Three, he paired with Casper Ruud to win a doubles match against Alex Michelsen and Reilly Opelka, and followed this with a victory against Francisco Cerundolo in singles.
 Team Europe ultimately lost the tournament 9–15, with Alcaraz responsible for 7 of their points.

 Asian swing

 Japan Open

 A day later, Alcaraz arrived in Tokyo to prepare for his debut at the Japan Open.
 In the first set of his first round match against Sebastián Báez, Alcaraz twisted his ankle.
 He played the rest of the tournament even more aggressively than usual to avoid moving too much on his ankle: during his quarterfinal dismissal of Brandon Nakashima, he hit 38 non-service winners in eighteen games.
 Despite the injury, Alcaraz ultimately progressed through the draw to reach his ninth consecutive final.
 He tied Rafael Nadal in third place for the most ATP Tour finals ever reached in a row, behind Novak Djokovic and Roger Federer.
 He defeated Taylor Fritz in the final to secure his eighth title of the year.

 Hours after the final, Alcaraz announced his withdrawal from the Shanghai Open.

+Indoor hard court season

+Paris Masters

+Alcaraz kicked off the indoor season at the Paris Masters, historically one of his least successful tournaments.
+He received a bye into the second round, where he lost to Cameron Norrie in three sets, snapping his streak of nine consecutive finals.

+ATP Finals

+Alcaraz then returned to the ATP Finals, for which he had been the first player to qualify after winning his Wimbledon semifinal on July 8.
+He defeated Alex de Minaur, Taylor Fritz, and Lorenzo Musetti to top his round robin group.
+With the win against Musetti, he clinched the year-end No. 1 ranking for the second time.
+Alcaraz defeated Félix Auger-Aliassime in the semifinal, making only three unforced errors in the first set.
+He progressed to yet another final against Jannik Sinner, which he lost in two tight sets despite holding set point in the first one.

+Alcaraz then announced his withdrawal from the Davis Cup due to a hamstring injury sustained during the ATP Finals, ending his season.